brainexe/ctail/README.md

 ```
 ctail logs/*
 ctail /var/log/messages /var/log/syslog

+# shows a desktop notification in case of new log entries in syslog
+ctail /var/log/syslog --notify

+# by default there are aliases for "syslog", "nginx" and "mail".
+This can be extended in your config.json
-ctail /var/log/messages --date
+ctail nginx

-# do not show the last 5 lines of the log file
+# show the last 10 lines of the log file
-ctail /var/log/messages -n 0
+ctail /var/log/messages -n 10
 ```

 ![Example](https://mdoetsch.de/wp-content/uploads/2015/05/Selection_001.png)